kinojms/obsidian-notes/STCLOUD/V. AWS Cloud Security.md

 ## IAM Permissions
 How does IAM determine permissions?
-1. Is the permission explicitly denied?
+1. Is the permission explicitly *denied*?
 	1. Yes: Deny
-	2. No: Is the permission explicitly allowed?
+	2. No: Is the permission explicitly *allowed*?
 		1. Yes: Allow
-		2. N
+		2. No: Deny (Implicitly Deny)